September whole school attendance:

 At Amberley Primary School, we believe that Geography helps to provoke and answer questions about the natural and human worlds, encouraging children to develop a greater understanding of their world and their place in it.
 It helps to develop a range of investigation and problem-solving skills that are transferable to other curriculum areas and which can be used to promote children’s spiritual, moral, social and cultural development along with our school values of collaboration, empathy, inspiration and excellence.
 Geography is, by nature an investigative subject, which develops an understanding of concepts, knowledge and skills.
 We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives; to promote children’s interest and understanding about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

 As detailed in our overall curriculum intent, the teaching of Geography at Amberley embraces all three of our core values: nurturing, innovation and aspiration.
-By focussing on these three key priorities at the heart of our curriculum we believe our children will be ready to meet the next stages of their education.
+By focusing on these three key priorities at the heart of our curriculum we believe our children will be ready to meet the next stages of their education.

 Our Geography curriculum and lessons will be highly effective by ensuring we implement Geography in the follow ways: